anshul137/ag-ssg/README.md

 For example
 node app.js - i "test.txt" .
-if the file is in particular folder we have to provide the path like this  node app.js -i "./textfile/Silver Blaze.txt"
+if the file is in particular folder we have to provide the path like this  node app.js -i "./textfile/Silver Blaze.txt" if you want to convert the whole folder text file to  html use this commnad node app.js -i textfile
 ```

 ## Command line options